ahmedesoliman/rosajen27/README.md

 ## 👋 Hi there, I'm Jen
 ### Full-Stack Web Developer

 Welcome to my GitHub!
-I'm Jen, an elementary school teacher who's transitioning out of the classroom and into the world of Web Development.
-Through self-study and enrolling in a coding Bootcamp at the University of Connecticut, I am building a solid foundation in both frontend and backend technologies and languages.
+I'm Jen, an elementary school science teacher who is transitioning out of the classroom and into the world of Web Development.
+Through self-study and enrolling in a <b>Certified Full-Stack Coding Bootcamp at the University of Connecticut</b>, I am building a solid foundation in both frontend and backend technologies and languages.

 - 🔭 I’m currently working on #100daysofcode
-- 🌱 I’m currently learning ⚛ React
+- 🌱 I’m currently studying: The Complete 2020 Web Development Bootcamp by Angela Yu
 - 👯 I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: rosajen27@gmail.com
 - ⚡ Fun fact: Yo hablo español